bldl/emplace-spidermonkey/README.md

    **What is it?**

-   Map.prototype.upsert is a new method for JavaScript™'s Map-object.
+   `Map.prototype.upsert` is a new method for JavaScript™'s `Map`-object.
 The operation simplifies the process of inserting or updating key-value pairs in the Map.
-The function simply checks for existence of a key to either insert or update new key-value pairs.
+The function simply checks for existence of a key to either `insert` or `update` new key-value pairs.

    **How does it work?**
-   The "upsert" operation takes two arguments: a key and a handler object.
-The handler contains two properties:
+   The "upsert" operation takes two arguments: a `key` and a `handler` object.
+The `handler` contains two properties:

-* update: Function to modify value of a key if the key is already existing in the Map.
+* `update`: Function to modify value of a `key` if it is already existing in the `Map`.
-* insert: Function that generates a default-value to be set to the belonging value of the checked key.
+* `insert`: Function that generates a default-value to be set to the belonging `value` of the checked `key`.

    **The function follow these steps:**

-   1. The Map is checked for the key passed as argument.
-If the key is found:
+   1. The `Map` is checked for the `key` passed as argument.
+If found:
-       * It checks the handler for "update" function.
-If found this is used to update the value belonging to the key to then return it
+       * It checks the `handler` for `update` function.
+If found this is used to `update` the `value` belonging to the `key` to then `return` it
-   2. If it is not found, the insert function from the handler is used to generate a new value, assign this to the passed key and then return the new value.
+   2. If it is not found, the `insert` function from the `handler` is used to generate a new `value`, assign this to the passed `key` and then `return` the new `value`.
    3. Either way, the belonging value will be returned.

-   **What is the motivation?** Adding and updating values of a Map are tasks that developers often perform in conjunction.
-There are currently no Map prototype methods for either of those two things, let alone a method that does both.
+   **What is the motivation?** Adding and updating values of a `Map` are tasks that developers often perform in conjunction.
+There are currently no `Map` prototype methods for either of those two things, let alone a method that does both.
 The workarounds involve multiple lookups and developer inconvenience while avoiding encouraging code that is surprising or is potentially error prone.

    <details>
    <summary>